google-marketing-solutions/feedgen/README.md

 * [December 2023]
   * Added support for Gemini models (`gemini-pro` and `gemini-pro-vision`)
   * Unified description generation and validation - now handled by a single prompt
-  * Added support for [image understanding](#image-understanding) for better titles and descriptions (only available with gemini-pro-vision)
+  * Added support for [image understanding](#image-understanding) for better title and description generation (only available with gemini-pro-vision)
   * Added LLM-generated titles which should guarantee no duplicate values at the possible loss of some attribute information
 * [November 2023]: Added description validation as a separate component
 * [October 2023]: Made title and description generation optional